 Acts 18:25 This man was instructed in the way of the Lord; and being fervent in the spirit, he spake and taught diligently the things of the Lord, knowing only the baptism of John.

 Apollos was a great orator.
 He was eloquent and “mighty in the scriptures.”
 Apollos was “fervent in the spirit.”
-He “taught diligently the things of the Lord,” but he only knew the baptism of John.
+He “taught diligently the things of the Lord” but only knew John’s baptism.
 Apollos didn’t know about tongues.
-We are told that Aquila and Priscilla took Apollos and expounded unto him the way of God more perfectly (Act 18:26).
+Aquila and Priscilla took Apollos and expounded unto him the way of God more perfectly (Act 18:26).
 Let me show us the passage.

 Acts 18:26 And he began to speak boldly in the synagogue: whom when Aquila and Priscilla had heard, they took him unto them, and expounded unto him the way of God more perfectly.